Camrynbl/camrynbl.github.io/_posts/2020-10-21-The-Ghost-and-the-Zombie.md

 ---
-layout: post
+layout: tracery
 title: The Ghost and the Zombie
 categories:
--hands on activities
+- hands on activities
 ---

 ## A Tracery Grammar Short Story